wp-plugins/woo-usps-shipping-method/readme.txt

 = Calculate shipping rates dynamically =

-While checking out, a customer is presented with the available shipping services and the rates based on his/her postal code, product weight and dimensions.
+While checking out, a customer is presented with the available shipping services and the rates based on the shipping address and cart content.
 Customer can choose the best method that matches his/her requirements and proceed to payment.

 <blockquote>
-= Buy Premium version of WooCommerce USPS Shipping Method Plugin =
+= Buy Premium version: WooCommerce USPS Shipping Method Plugin =
-<a rel="nofollow" href="http://www.wooforce.com/product/usps-woocommerce-shipping-with-print-label/">Buy Now!</a>
+<a rel="nofollow" href="http://www.wooforce.com/product/woocommerce-usps-shipping-plugin-with-print-label/?utm_source=wordpress&utm_medium=referral&utm_content=usps">Buy Now!</a>

 = Premium version Features =
 USPS Premium version streamlines your complete shipping process and saves time